LEADING OFF: Ohtani set for 2-way All-Star history

 THE SHO GOES ON

-Shohei Ohtani will be the American League’s starting pitcher in the All-Star Game and will bat leadoff, too, as the designated hitter in another landmark for the two-way Japanese sensation.
+Shohei Ohtani will be the American League’s starting pitcher in the All-Star Game and will lead off, too, as the designated hitter in another landmark for the two-way Japanese sensation.

 A 27-year-old in his fourth major league season with the Los Angeles Angels, Ohtani is the first two-way starter in the history of the All-Star Game, which began in 1933.
 Ohtani has generated huge buzz across baseball for his exploits at the plate and on the mound.
 He leads the majors with 33 home runs and is 4-1 with a 3.49 ERA in 13 starts.